coursetable/ferry/docs/4_same_classes.md

 # Matching same classes

-A major part of CourseTable's appeal is our ability to provide historical information about classes, for instance the ratings the last time a class is offered.
+A major part of CourseTable's appeal is our ability to provide historical information about classes, for instance the ratings the last time a class was offered.
 In fact, finding identical offerings of a class over time is essential to the following features:

 1. The historical mean rating and workload for a class, calculated over all past offerings of the same class.
 Also calculate this value for the same class taught with the same set of professors.
 2. The most recent offering of a class, and its associated attributes (enrollment in particular).